 Where to Stay in New York City

 When deciding where to stay when visiting New York you need to determine three things for your trip.
 What do you want to see and Do?
-The location of your hotel?
+The location of your hotel (is this the best area for everything you want to do)?
 Your travel budget?

 Once you determine these three things you can narrow down where you should stay in NY.
 We were really happy with our location at the Westin Times Square because of the location.
 It was so close to all the things we wanted to see and do.